banago/PHPloy/readme.md

 PHPloy allows you to configure multiple servers in the deploy file and deploy to any of them with ease.

 By default PHPloy will deploy to *ALL* specified servers.
+Alternatively, if an entry named 'default' exists in your server configuration, PHPloy will default to that server configuration.
 To specify one single server, run:

     phploy -s servername